 Quinn’s paediatrician gave them the standard remedy of antibiotics and steroid breathing treatments to get Connor on the road to recovery.
 After a second round of antibiotics and multiple daily breathing treatments, the four-year-old wasn’t showing much sign of improvement.
 What's more, he began to show adverse behaviour issues from the breathing treatments, a common side effect the paediatrician had warned Quinn about.

 Frustrated, Quinn researched alternative therapies.
 She stumbled across halotherapy, which is where you breath in microscopic salt particles to alleviate respiratory issues.
 Salt rooms claim to offer relief from allergies, mild forms of asthma and a quick reprieve from the annoying common cold symptoms.
 Quinn began taking her son to a salt room in her hometown of Las Vegas after discussing it with her doctor.

-5 signs your child may have allergies “Our paediatrician was not convinced, but agreed that it would not hurt,” Quinn says.
+“Our paediatrician was not convinced, but agreed that it would not hurt,” Quinn says.
 “Salt-saline solutions are widely used in medicine, so she was interested to see if it would help.”

 Quinn carted her coughing son to the salt room, a sprawling play place with fat salt bricks on the walls in the shape of a castle, calm paintings, toys, a bubbling fish tank and a mounted TV set.
 “My son loved going there—he had no idea he was getting a treatment,” says Quinn.

 They followed up with their paediatrician at the end of their first week of breathing in fine salt particles from the salt generator in the child’s area.
 “His cough was better and she said his lungs sounded amazing,” says Quinn.
 “She agreed that this treatment had made a big difference for him, and even asked for me to bring her some brochures so she could recommend this for other patients.”